 You at 38 weeks pregnant

-Your breasts could be leaking colostrum.
 You might be experiencing more Braxton Hicks contractions.
-Although they can at times feel uncomfortable, they’re actually helping to prepare your uterus and cervix for labour and birth.
+Although these can at times feel uncomfortable, they’re actually helping to prepare your uterus and cervix for labour and birth.

 If everything’s going smoothly, you’re not likely to need any more scans after 20 weeks.

-Your health professional might also want another scan to check whether your baby is growing normally, whether baby is lying in a breech position or where the placenta is.
+Your health professional might also want another scan to check whether your baby is growing healthily, whether your baby is lying in a breech position or where the placenta is.

-If you haven’t had a car restraint fitted yet, do this now.
+If you haven’t had a child car seat fitted yet, do this now.

-It’s illegal for any baby or child under the age of seven years to travel in a car without an approved car restraint.
+It’s illegal for any baby or child under the age of 7 years to travel in a car without an approved child car seat.
 This includes driving home from the hospital or birth centre.
-Your newborn will need to be seated in a properly fastened, adjusted and approved rear-facing child restraint.
+Your newborn will need to be seated in a properly fastened, adjusted and approved rear-facing child car seat.

 Your baby when you’re 38 weeks pregnant

-A baby that arrives this week is regarded as full term:
+A baby born this week is considered to be born at term:

 - Your baby is about 35 cm from head to bottom and, on average, weighs about 3.2 kg.

-- Your baby’s bowel is full of meconium, which will come out in the first few poos.
-Your baby’s poos will range from black to green to yellow as baby starts to drink milk.
+- Your baby’s bowel is full of meconium, a dark green, tar-like substance, which will come out in the first few poos.
+Your baby’s poos will range from black to green to yellow as your baby starts to drink milk.